 270,000 children are severely malnourished.

 In December 2013, civil war broke out in South Sudan.
 Although a peace agreement was brokered in 2015, violence erupted again in April of the same year.
 Much of the population was displaced, and humanitarian actors could not gain access to areas worst affected by fighting.
 Since then, political upheaval and ongoing conflict—combined with widespread insecurity, inflation, food deficits, and an unstable economy—have contributed to a spiraling humanitarian emergency.

 Action Against Hunger is on the ground in four states of South Sudan: Northern Bahr el Ghazal, Warrap, Jonglei, and Central Equatoria.
-Last year alone, we reached more than 360,000 people with emergency food and nutrition programs, as well as livelihoods and water and sanitation interventions.
+In 2016 alone, we reached 313,250 people with emergency food and nutrition programs, as well as livelihoods and water and sanitation interventions.

 Our emergency teams are responding on the frontlines of the widespread food crisis supporting emergency assessments, and delivering lifesaving humanitarian action where it is most needed.
 We are racing against time to stop the famine from engulfing other areas and taking the lives of more children.